What Is Generative Engine Optimization (GEO)?

 Answers real questions directly

-Uses clear headings and logical flow
+Uses clean headings and logical flow

-Explains concepts in plain language
+Explains ideas in plain language

-Generative engines weigh:
+Generative engines evaluate:

 Brand credibility